gabstopper/chef-mcafee/README.md

 ####Resources

 ######Actions
-:install - (default action) install software, the specific provider will manage installation when the host is windows vs linux
+* `:install` (default action) install software, the specific provider will manage installation when the host is windows vs linux

-:remove - removes software, the specific provider will manage installation when the host is windows vs linux
+* `:remove` removes software, the specific provider will manage installation when the host is windows vs linux

 TODO: Document attributes

 ######Parameters
-workdir - where to extract installation files and store installers.
+* `workdir` where to extract installation files and store installers.
 If not specified, defaults to Chef cache dir

-url - specifies the URL to retrieve the required packages to install.
+* `url` specifies the URL to retrieve the required packages to install.
 Package names are defined in attributes/default.rb

-cookbook_file - retrieve installation packages from cookbook_file **TODO
+* `cookbook_file` retrieve installation packages from cookbook_file **TODO

-uncpath - retrieve installation packages from uncpath **TODO
+* `uncpath` retrieve installation packages from uncpath **TODO